Australian diaspora: History

 with and engage our expatriate community".

 In contrast to many countries which experience a "brain drain" due to emigration, the 2003 CEDA report argued that emigration was a net positive for Australia, with the country seeing "brain circulation" as Australians added to their skills and expertise, and a "brain gain", as these skilled expatriates tended to return to Australia and new skilled immigrants arrive.
 Between 1999 and 2003, there were seven highly educated migrants to Australia for every one highly educated Australian who was living elsewhere in countries within the Organisation for Economic Co-operation and Development (OECD).
 Levels of skilled immigration to Australia reflect Government policies to "practise a selective immigration policy based on human capital criteria".

 Countries by Australian diaspora

 United Kingdom

 In 2021, 165,000 Australian-born people lived in the United Kingdom.
 The 2011 UK Census recorded 113,592 residents born in Australia in England, 2,695 in Wales, 8,279 in Scotland, and 1,750 in Northern Ireland.

 United States

 In 2019, there were 98,619 Australian-born people living in the United States.
 In 2001, the major places of residence were: 25,000 living in Los Angeles; 17,000 in San Francisco; 17,000 in Washington, D.C.; and 15,000 in New York.
+As part of deepening commercial relations surrounding the Australia-United States Free Trade Agreement, the United States created the E-3 visa category, a separate skilled worker visa track open exclusively to Australian nationals.
+E-3 visas are issued for periods of up to two years, and can be renewed indefinitely.